 How to segment

 The actual segmentation takes place by applying a “Finite State Machine” onto the tiers to be segmented.
-This is a simple algorithm that recognizes end of utterance symbols and word separators etc. and by using this information splits segment chains into smaller units..
+This is a simple algorithm that recognizes end of utterance symbols and word separators etc. and by using this information, splits segment chains into smaller units.
 Due to the fact that both name and meaning of these units differ from one transcription system to the next (e. g. utterances in HIAT vs. (Phrasierungseinheit) (Phrasal Units???) in GAT) and every transcription system makes use of different end of utterance symbols for its units (e. g. the five end of utterance symbols in HIAT vs. the five symbols for a (abschließende Tonhöhenbewegung???) in GAT), the Partitur-Editor has a number of different finite state machines for different transcription systems.
-Which of these the Editor should use can be set via Edit > Preferences....
+Which of these the eEditor should use can be set via Edit > Preferences....

-The finite machine uses the irregularities of the individual transcription systems to split segment chains into smaller units..
+The finite machine uses the irregularities of the individual transcription systems to split segment chains into smaller units.
 As shown in the given example a splitting of the segment chains into utterances can take place with the HIAT segmentation by means of the full stops and question marks made use of (that complete an utterance according to HIAT ) :